 After the surgery, your child will go to the intensive care unit (ICU) to be monitored closely.
 The length of time your child will spend in the ICU will vary based on your child's unique condition.
 After your child is stable, he or she will be sent to the special unit in the hospital that cares for liver transplant patients.
 Your child will continue to be monitored closely.
 You will be educated on all aspects of caring for your child during this time.
 This will include information about medications, activity, follow-up, diet, and any other specific instructions from your child's transplant team.

-Rejection is a normal reaction of the body to a foreign object.
+Rejection is an immune reaction of the body to a foreign tissue.
 When a new liver is placed in a person's body, the body sees the transplanted organ as a threat and tries to attack it.
-The immune system makes antibodies to try to kill the new organ, not realizing that the transplanted liver is beneficial.
+The immune system makes immune cells and sometimes antibodies to try to kill the new organ, not realizing that the transplanted liver is beneficial.
 To allow the organ to successfully live in a new body, medications must be given to trick the immune system into accepting the transplant and not thinking it is a foreign object.

 Jaundice (yellowing of the skin or eyes)